micahwoods/micahwoods.github.io/_posts/2017-07-16-species-ease-speed.md

 ![conceptual ranking seven species ease of green speed](/img/species_ease_speed.svg)

 You'll also notice, if you are familiar with these grasses, that there is a distinct increase in the rigidity of the leaves as you go from fine fescue to zoysiagrass.
-It is the grasses with the softest leaves the require the least work to achieve the desired green speeds.
+It is the grasses with the softest leaves that require the least work to achieve the desired green speeds.
 Why make it more complicated by trying to increase leaf rigidity?

 ![bentgrass putting green with measuring tools, Yamanashi](https://c1.staticflickr.com/7/6166/6190242493_e4a7206aa7_b_d.jpg)